jakedmtr/heart-disease-analysis/README.md

 # heart-disease-analysis
-An analysis using Excel of heart disease patients from the https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset?resource=download dataset.
+An analysis using of heart disease patients from the https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset?resource=download dataset using Microsoft Excel.

 The analysis and Excel workbook in this repository are licensed under the MIT License.
 The underlying dataset is sourced from Kaggle and remains subject to its original license and terms.